Wie is de Mol? (Dutch TV series) season 22: Episode 2 - Zwijgen

 Candidates form two groups: five candidates who want to "stay within reach" and five candidates who want to "stay out of reach".
 The five candidates who want to "stay out of reach" must stand around a rotating Lazy Susan-style turntable on the main stage of Migjeni Theater, which have several task stations on them.
 As the turntable rotates, they must complete as many tasks as possible in 10 minutes.
-After their time expires, the group who wants to "stay within reach" have 10 minutes to continue the tasks that the first group hadn't finished.
+After their time expires, the group who wants to "stay within reach" have 10 minutes to continue the tasks that the first group had not finished.
 However, this time they must stand on the turntable as it rotates.
 Tasks are worth varying amounts of money.

 €310.- was earned for the pot.